-- Pre-requisites: This option requires historical data in Genesys Cloud, however it does give the option to import data from outside the platform.
-Due to the flexibility of this creation method, it is often used when a lot of manual forecast manipulation is necessary.
+This method requires historical data in Genesys Cloud.
+However, it does give the option to import data from outside the platform.
+Because of the flexibility of this creation method, customers often use it when a lot of manual forecast manipulation is necessary.

-- Pre-requisites: This option requires a data file with at least one historical week of data in it to use for the weight averaging process.
-This method is often used by brand new Genesys Cloud customers who do not have historical data on the platform yet.
+This method requires a data file with at least one historical week of data in it to use for the weight averaging process.
+New Genesys Cloud customers who do not have historical data on the platform often use this method.

 This method is for customers who: